OsmanArshid/Student-Life_A-Data-Driven-Journey/README.md

 ---

 ## Project Overview
-This project examines various aspects of student life at LUMS using a combination of data cleaning, exploratory analysis, hypothesis testing, and modeling.
+This project examines various aspects of student life at LUMS using a combination of data cleaning, exploratory analysis, **hypothesis testing**, and modeling.
 The findings aim to provide actionable insights on how students balance academics, social activities, and mental health.

 ---